bacalhau-project/bacalhau/docs/all-flags.md

   bacalhau create [flags]

 Flags:
-  -c, --concurrency int             How many nodes should run the job (default 1)
-      --confidence int              The minimum number of nodes that must agree on a verification result --download                    Download the results and print stdout once the job has completed (implies --wait).
+      --download                    Download the results and print stdout once the job has completed (implies --wait).
       --download-timeout-secs int   Timeout duration for IPFS downloads. (default 10) -g, --gettimeout int              Timeout for getting the results of a job in --wait (default 10)